awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-started-nodejs.md

 ## Prerequisite Tasks<a name="getting-started-nodejs-prerequisites"></a>

 To set up and run this example, you must first complete these tasks:
 + Create a working directory for developing your Node\.js module\.
-Name this directory `awsnodesample`\.
+For this example we'll use `awsnodesample`\.
 Note that the directory must be created in a location that can be updated by applications\.
-For example, in Windows, do not create the directory under "C:\\Program Files"\.
+For example, in Windows, do not create the directory under `C:\Program Files`\.
 + Install Node\.js\.
 For more information, see the [Node\.js website](https://nodejs.org)\.
 You can find downloads of the current and LTS versions of Node\.js for a variety of operating systems at [https://nodejs\.org/en/download/current/](https://nodejs.org/en/download/current/)\.

 **Contents**